-The impact of N and θ_i^{max} on the convergence time is investigated for the proposed algorithm by following the sum queue length of the task buffer of users by different values of N and θ_i^{max} , in Fig. 4.
+The impact of N and θ_i^{\max} on the convergence time is investigated for the proposed algorithm by following the sum queue length of the task buffer of users by different values of N and θ_i^{\max} , in Fig. 4.
 We maintained the total computation arrival rate of the task in the MEC server in a fixed value (i.e., $\sum{i=1}^{N} \lambda_i = 18$ kb).
-It is seen that by variation of the channel state, the sum of the queue length of the users is incremental at the beginning, and finally it is stabilized at a specified level.
+It is seen that by variation of the channel state, the sum of the queue length of the users is incremental at the beginning and, finally, it is stabilized at a specified level.
 As can be seen, by increasing the number of users, the sum of the queue length is stabilized in a higher time slot and levels.
-For instance, if N is set to 10 and 20, the sum of
+For instance, if N is set to 10 and 20, the sum of the queue length is stabilized after about 250 and 500 time slots, respectively.

-This article has been accepted for publication in a future issue of this journal, but has not been fully edited.
-Content may change prior to final publication.
-Citation information: DOI 10.1109/JIOT.2019.2957313, IEEE Internet of Things Journal the queue length is stabilized after about 250 and 500 time slots, respectively.
-Fig. 5 illustrates the relation between the average power consumption and the average execution delay for different values of V, θ_i^{\max} and for N = 4, 6.
-It can be observed that any increase in the number of users and θ_i^{\max} leads to an increase in the average delay rate and the power consumption as well.
+Fig. 5 illustrates the relation between the average power consumption and the average execution delay for different values of V and θ_i^{max} and for N = 4, 6.
+It can be observed that any increase in the number of users and θ_i^{max} leads to an increase in the average delay rate and the power consumption as well.
 Clearly, the average consumed power of the network gets higher when the number of MDs increases.
 However, increasing θ_i^{\max} makes the queue buffer in the user side needs more time for getting depleted by considering a large amount of input data.
 In addition, it is concluded that more power should be consumed for the local computing and full offloading of the computational tasks to the MEC server.
-Fig. 6 compares the power consumption versus the average execution delay of the proposed NOMA-based partial computation offloading scheme with the aforementioned scenarios with the NOMA and OMA cases and for different values of V. According to this figure, by increasing the controlling parameter V, the power consumption of all investigated schemes are reduced.
-For the proposed NOMA-based partial offloading scheme, this result comes from the fact that due to the increase in V, in terms of the objective function defined in problem